jwshartle/S3T2TM2/Design Doc.md

 Admin/User | To change description of already established task | Edit Description (UC7)
-Admin/User | To add status to task to show progress | Add status to task (UC8) Admin | To have admin assign tasks to users so that user can see task and its properties | Add users to task (UC9)
+Admin/User | To add status to task to show progress | Add status to task (UC8) Admin | To have admin assign tasks to users so that user can see task and its properties | Add users to task (UC9) Admin/User|To add or change the status of a task|Add status of task (UC10) Admin|To add user to a task|Add user to task(UC11) Admin/User|To add a task to a project|Add upcoming task (UC12) Admin/User|Delete an entered task|Delete task (UC13) Admin/User|Display all upcoming tasks that have not been deleted|Display Upcoming tasks (UC14) Admin|To create a new project and assign the users who will participate|Create new project (UC15) Admin/User|To add a new task to a project, assign a task lead, assign users to task|Create new task (UC16) Admin|Clear a project from the Group Board of all involved users|Delete project (UC17) Admin/User|Change restricted task values (due date, task name, remove user, etc.)|Edit task details (UC18) Admin/User|Add a message to a task card|Add Note (UC19) Admin/User|Include another user on a task card|Add user to task (UC20) Admin/User|Change status of task to ‘completed’, move task to ‘completed’ bin|Mark task completed (UC21)

 ### Use Case 1: Log In